 A common myth is that state and government programs cover all of the costs of special needs children.
 Most available programs are based upon household income.
 Households with two wage earners may be disqualified due to this.
-Non-income based programs often have years-long waiting lists.
+Non income-based programs often have years-long wait lists.

 When you’re a special needs parent, you know all too well the out-of-pocket costs, along with the impossible choices that they bring.
 Turned down promotions, the inability to work full time, losing a job due to taking (too much) time off, unpaid FMLA, while costs continue: prescription medications, pull-ups, special diets, or choosing between a promising new therapy and other siblings’ needs, making it hard to plan for the future

 Planning for Adulthood

 Many school-based services stop at age 21, although needs do not.

 Well-meaning family members may give money or start bank accounts for your child, but in doing so can make them ineligible for government benefits.
 It’s important to consult with a financial planner in order to determine what makes the most sense for your family.
 Some options include:

 ABLEaccount – a tax-advantaged savings accounts for individuals with disabilities and their families.
 The beneficiary of the account is the account owner, and because of this, income earned by the accounts will not be taxed.